The WW Teaching Fellowships

 Q: What about special circumstances that may limit how far I can travel to complete the master’s degree, or where I can be placed for my teaching assignment?

 A: The application contains a section to note extenuating circumstances, which will be taken into consideration when your application is reviewed.
-However, Fellows must be as open and flexible as possible about future placement.
+However, because of the rigorous nature of the program, Fellows will be expected to commute on a daily basis to their placement site and to any university activities.

 Q: Will I be on my own once I start teaching?

 Q: Can I switch schools during my three-year teaching obligation?
-Or grade levels/subjects?
+Can I switch grade levels/subjects?

-A: It is strongly preferred that a Fellow remain at the school where s/he begins his/her teaching career.
-However, we understand that in some instances, a change of school is necessary.
-Regardless of where a Fellow teaches, he/she will have the full benefit of mentoring throughout their three-year commitment.
+A: It is preferred that a Fellow remain at the school where s/he begins his/her teaching career.
+In some instances, a change of school is necessary.
+Regardless, Fellows will have the full benefit of mentoring throughout their three-year commitment.

 Teaching Commitment and Other Obligations